 A top-down approach involves senior leadership, executives, or the founder group identifying the values.
-The core advantage is that you are dealing with less data and fewer opinions.
-It can be a speedier process and you’re also highly likely to have buy-in and support from the leadership team from the get go.
-Values selected in this way are more likely to be aligned to the future of the organization and have a holistic and long term perspective.
+The core advantage is that you deal with less data and fewer opinions.
+It can be a speedier process, and you’re also highly likely to have buy-in and support from the leadership team from the get-go.
+Values selected in this way are more likely to be aligned with the future of the organization and have a holistic and long-term perspective.

-The disadvantages is that employees may not feel as if the values resonate with them and adoption throughout the organization can be slow (or completely unsuccessful).
+The disadvantage is that employees may not feel as if the values resonate with them, and adoption throughout the organization can be slow (or ultimately unsuccessful).

-A bottom-up or grassroots approach involves values being identified through a collaborative process involving all employees.
+A bottom-up or grassroots approach involves values identified through a collaborative process involving all employees.
 The intention is to reach a consensus or majority opinion.
-The key advantage is that employees are likely to support and champion any values selected as they feel they own them.
-This additional commitment can be incredibly helpful as you embed your new value within your company.
+The key advantage is that employees will likely support and champion any values selected as they feel they own them.
+This additional commitment can be beneficial as you embed your new value within your company.

-The way we approached it at Culture Amp is to combine the best of both techniques through what we called Founder Curation.
+The way we approached it at Culture Amp is to combine the best of both techniques through what we call Founder Curation.

-Our approach involved initial contribution from everyone in the company who was keen to be involved.
-Then, our four founders reviewed the final output and ultimately selected our fourth value.
+Our approach involved initial contributions from everyone in the company who wanted to be involved in the process.
+Then, our four founders reviewed the final output and selected our fourth value.